Baqend/guide/src/index.md

 ```

 And again increasing the `depth` value to `2` will save all direct referenced entities and all entities which are
 referenced by those referenced entities.
-You can also pass `depth` with `true` to save all entities by reachability.
+You can also pass `depth` with `true` to save all dirty entities by
+reachability.

 # Upcoming Features
-As developer you know, Software is never finished.
-Last year, we were adding 'just this last future' before we would
-finely publish the beta.
-In truth we touched every line of code, added hundreds of thousands lines and wrote 10k Tests.
-Here you find some of the futures coming up on the way to our next milestone.
-Coming winter there will be a way for
+As developers you know that software is never finished.
+Here you find some of the futures coming up on the way to our
-everyone to ship your Application with Baqend load time speed. **Announcing:** The Baqend Cloudservice
+ next milestone.
+The release of our **public Baqend cloud service** is scheduled for this winter 2015.

+## Global Object & Query Caching
+The caching infrastructure and the algorithms are all there.
+The public cloud release with include all the caching
+magic that allow imperceptible page load times and lightning-fast queries and other requests.
+This is our most
+important feature and we'll soon share much more details on how it works.

+## Continuous Queries & WebSockets
+Query for objects and get updates on any change of your result list.
+This extremely powerful feature allow you to
+write reactive & real-time applications without thinking about messaging, scalability, connectivity or latency - its
+just another form of executing a query.

 ## Offline Storage
-Don't interrupt the user experience due to connection lose.
-The automated offline Storage transparently answers request,
+Don't interrupt the user experience due to intermittent connectivity.
+Offline storage transparently
-and even queries from local cache and synchronizes writes after the connection is reestablished.
+answers request,and even queries from the local cache and synchronizes writes after the connection is reestablished.

-## Schedule Baqend Code
-There will be a scheduler you can use to periodically run tasks from the dashboard or schedule events from a client with users
-permissions.
+## Fulltext Search
+Fulltext Search will allow you to perform ranked search queries to build powerful and fast search applications.

+## Prepared Queries
+Prepared queries can be used to restrict access to certain query patterns and manage query properties such
+as response time requirements.

-## Send E-mails, Push notifications and SMS
+## E-mail, Push Notifications and SMS
-Use the Baqend to simplify the way you interact with your customers.
+Use Baqend to simplify communication and use native mobile push notifications.

-## Partial update
+## Partial Updates
-Update just specific attributes and increase or decrease an integer on the fly.

-## Live updating queries
-Query for objects and get updates on any change of your result list.
-Building live communication futures has never been
-easier.
+Perform partial updates on objects, like counter increases

 ## File API
-Host your files, restrict access, simply upload and download pictures, assets or any other File from the client.
+Host your files and assets, manage access right, upload and download pictures and so on.

+## Scheduled Baqend Code
+There will be a cron-like scheduler you can use to periodically run tasks.

-## After-operation handler
+## After-operation Handlers
-You are going to be able to run the operation and do further logic after it is successfully executed.
-This will allow to
-manipulate the return statement and be certain the operation was not rejected because of concurrency or object acl.
+Similar to before handlers this allows you to intercept the processing routine of data operations after they were
+executed.